Strike Back (TV series): Broadcast and ratings

 The series aired on Sky One in the United Kingdom.
 The first series began airing on 5 May 2010, originally showing two episodes for three weeks.
 According to overnight viewing figures, the premiere episode was seen by 398,000 viewers and a 1.7 per cent audience share, becoming one of the most viewed non-terrestrial broadcasts, and more than tripled Sky One's average audience in their slots from the previous three months.
 Project Dawn began on 21 August 2011, but was showing just one episode a week that time.
 Overnight ratings saw a substantial increase over the first series premiere, having been seen by 616,000 viewers, with a 2.6 per cent audience share.
-Vengeance premiered on 2 September 2012, however overnight ratings decreased to 385,000, and was beaten by new episodes of The Simpsons and Sinbad, which aired on the same channel.
+Vengeance premiered on 2 September 2012; however, overnight ratings decreased to 385,000, and was beaten by new episodes of The Simpsons and Sinbad, which aired on the same channel.

 The United States did not initially air the first series, but on 25 October 2013 it was aired with the title Strike Back: Origins.
 The first series to air in the US was Project Dawn, and was known as "Season One" in the country, it began airing on Cinemax on 12 August 2011.
 The premiere attracted 567,000 viewers on its first telecast, and an additional 500,000 viewed the two following encores.
 Despite the limited availability of the network on American television (only 16.7 million homes have Cinemax available), it was the best ratings performance for the network since a broadcast of the film Titanic in 2005.
 Vengeance premiered with two back-to-back episodes, on 17 August 2012.
-It attracted 390,000 viewers, with encores increasing viewership to over half a million.
+It attracted 390,000 viewers, with encores increasing viewership to more than half a million.
 Vengeance averaged 310,000 viewers with an 18 to 49 rating of 0.13.

 The series was also made available in other countries.
 In Australia, the first series aired on ABC1, with Project Dawn airing on Channel Seven.
 In Canada the show airs on HBO Canada, while in France, it is shown on Canal+.
 In Belgium, the second series of the show began airing on La Deux on 28 April 2013 while the channel did not show the first series.